Can I Qualify For Disability Benefits With A Genitourinary Disorder?

 - Diabetic nephropathy

 Some of the other common conditions that may be evaluated under genitourinary impairments include:

 Genitourinary conditions can affect people regardless of their age or gender and often result in medical complications that interfere with regular employment.
-In many cases, the SSA will require that applicants prove their condition has lasted or will last for at least a 12 month period.
+In many cases, the SSA will require applicants to prove their condition has lasted or will last for at least a 12-month period.
 While evaluating common genitourinary conditions, the SSA will look closely at different types of medical evidence, including: